DimaSamoz/mezzo/README.md

 ### Harmonic intervals

 Mezzo disallows very dissonant harmonic intervals like minor seconds, major sevenths and augmented octaves.
-That is, `c qn :-: b qn` produces a type error.
+For example, `c qn :-: b qn` produces a type error.
 Note that the rule only applies at harmonic composition and not enforced for chords: that is, a major seventh chord (which contains a major seventh) *is* allowed, but only when constructed symbolically.
 The composition `c maj7 qc :-: d' qn` is allowed, but `c maj qc :-: b qn :-: d' qn` triggers the error.

 ### Melodic intervals